galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 The first step of any ChIP-Seq data analysis is quality control of the raw sequencing data.

-For the saving time, we will do it only on the data of one sample `wt_H3K4me3_rep1` that has been down-sampled.
+To save time, we will do it only on the data of one sample `wt_H3K4me3_rep1` that has been down-sampled. keep in mind that with real data this should be done on all samples.

 > ### {% icon hands_on %} Hands-on: Import the data
 >